libmanuk/OHMSObject/README.md

-An Omeka plugin that embeds an OHMS Object via URL paths in the OHMS Object field.
+<b>A plugin for Omeka that embeds an OHMS Object via URL paths in the OHMS Object field.</b>

 Usage Note: